Skip to content

 {}

-Source code in pytkdocs/objects.py
+Source code in src/pytkdocs/objects.py

-def __init__(self, *args, bases: List[str] = None, **kwargs):
+def __init__(self, *args: Any, bases: Optional[list[str]] = None, **kwargs: Any):

 Arguments: